 In December 2011 we were the first Primary School in the Belfast Education and Library Board to be awarded the prestigious ICT Mark from NAACE.
 We then went onto achieve the 3rd Millennium Learning Award in June 2012.
 Both these awards recognised the excellent work going on throughout the school and the way in which ICT is embedded into learning in a fun and engaging manner.
-These awards last for three years and we were delighted to gain the ICT Mark once more in 2015 and 2018 .
+These awards last for three years and we were delighted to gain the ICT Mark once more in 2014 and 2017 .
 We received the 3rd Millennium Learning Award in December 2016 and went on to obtain the Digital Schools Award NI in June 2017. eSafety is a huge part of life at Holy Trinity and we are delighted to be the first school in Northern Ireland to hold the CR-IS (Cyber Resilience and Internet Safety) badge.
 We are the second Primary School in Northern Ireland to be awarded the 360 Degree Safe Award from the SWGFL.

 The school recognises the value of technology and we want to harness the children’s interest through emerging technologies.
 In March 2013, we were selected as part of an iPad Pilot Scheme for Foundation Stage.
 This was a very exciting opportunity and our Primary 1, Primary 2, Primary 3 and Primary 4 classes were involved.
 The main focus was on how iPads enhance the teaching and learning of Literacy and Numeracy.